luizdesign/spalatum/README.md

   </body>
 </html>
 ```
-If the route http://example.fragment.com/ response with:
+And the route http://example.fragment.com/ responds with:
 ```html
 <header>
   <h1>This is a Fragment</h1>